DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.02/le1.02.4.md

 - Provide your honest assessment as to the overall quality of the application.
   - Do you consider it ready for delivery to a customer?

-**Note**: You will not need to directly submit this exercise, only mark it done.
-We will look for your test cases in your Jira project, the same place you created your Test Plan.
+## Submit

+Simply mark this assignment complete in Canvas.
+We will find it based upon the test plan submitted earlier.

+## Stretch

+Using the same application selected in your test plan stretch, write up your testing summary!